We accept PayPal, Visa & Mastercard

 Chapter Two is a full-length comedy by Neil Simon.
 A

-successful writer mourning the recent loss of his beloved wife fears
+successful writer is still mourning the loss of his beloved wife.
+His

-he will never love again until a grudging five-minute meeting with a
+dates.
+Eventually, a grudging five-minute meeting with a recently

-recently divorced actress blooms into a passionate romance.
-Neil
+divorced actress blooms into a passionate romance.
+Chapter Two

-Simon's comedy about love the second time around is based on the
+is heartfelt comedy about love the second time around.

 Chapter Two is widely perceived to be an autobiographical